Hulme Hippodrome

 The building is considered extremely vulnerable and in urgent need of intervention to prevent ongoing deterioration.

-In February 2022, Manchester City Council served a Section 215 notice of disamenity to all possible owners of the Hippodrome.
+In February 2022, Manchester City Council served a new Section 215 notice of disamenity to all possible owners of the Hippodrome.
 The notice detailed 11 areas that required attention and timescales for these works to be completed.
 This included repair work to damaged windows, roof tiles, and rainwater goods, and removal of vegetation growth and graffiti.
-HHM20 Ltd, (the owner from the second, as yet unregistered, building sale), appealed against the Section 215.
-The appeal was heard at Manchester and Salford Magistrates Court in July 2022 and new timescales were agreed upon for HHM20 Ltd to carry out survey and investigation work, with a further hearing set for January 2023.
-The second court hearing for the Section 215 notice was held on 12 January 2023.
-The appeal was dismissed, and the original notice was upheld although with minor variations.
-It is understood that the variations included omitting the repair works to the roof, however, other items relating to disamenity such as the removal of vegetation and fixing broken windows, etc remain.
+HHM20 Ltd appealed against the Section 215 in July 2022.
+New timescales were agreed upon for HHM20 Ltd to carry out survey and investigation work.
+At the second court hearing for the Section 215 in January 2023, the appeal was dismissed, and the original notice was upheld although with minor variations included omitting the repair works to the roof.
 HHM20 Ltd was also ordered to pay the council’s legal costs.

 Theatres Trust continues to advise and support the campaign group in its work to save the Hippodrome and to ensure the preservation of this important theatre.